Date & Time:

 JCL 390

-Abstract: As artificial intelligence (AI) systems expand across society, understanding how training data shapes model behavior has become fundamental to building trustworthy AI.
-Data attribution techniques quantify the influence of individual training samples on machine learning models, enabling us to address pressing challenges around data quality, training efficiency, copyright disputes, and interpretability.
+Abstract: Understanding how training data shapes model behavior is fundamental to building trustworthy AI systems.
+Data attribution techniques quantify the influence of individual training examples on machine learning models, providing key insights for developing data-centric algorithms (e.g., data curation) as well as addressing data-related challenges (e.g., privacy, safety, and copyright protection).

 Speakers